Bananymous/bcalc/README.md

 # bcalc
-Minimal numeric calculator for linux written in C++ with ncurses.
+Minimal numeric calculator for linux (and probably mac) written in C++ with ncurses.

 Supports complex numbers, variables and functions.